filamentgroup/politespace/README.md

 When delimiting money, for example, you want the grouplengths to be calculated from the lowest digit to the greatest (from right to left).
 Use `data-reverse` to opt into this behavior.
 A USD Price example: `data-grouplength="3" data-delimiter="," data-reverse`

+### data-decimal-mark

+When delimiting money as a floating point, you’ll want to exclude the fractional portion of the number when inserting delimiters.
+For example, $4,000.34 will need `data-delimiter="," data-decimal-mark="."` (or for proper internationalization, $4 000,34 will need `data-delimiter=" " data-decimal-mark=","`).

 ### [Demo](http://filamentgroup.github.io/politespace/demo/demo.html)

 ### Download [politespace.js](http://filamentgroup.github.io/politespace/dist/politespace.js) and [politespace.css](http://filamentgroup.github.io/politespace/dist/politespace.css)